foundry-vtt-community/wiki.js/setup/hosting/netbird-mesh.md

 First, install NetBird on the computer running Foundry.
 The official install instructions for every supported OS are at <https://docs.netbird.io/get-started/install> — pick yours and follow along.
 Once it's installed, run `netbird up` (or use the system tray app on Windows and macOS) and authenticate with your NetBird account.

-Now log into the dashboard at <https://app.netbird.io/peers>.
+Now log into the NetBird dashboard at <https://netbird.io> and head to the **Peers** section.
 Your host should show up in the peer list within a few seconds.
 Take note of its NetBird IP — it'll be a `100.x.x.x` address.
 That's the address everyone will use to reach Foundry.

 If `100.91.42.17` is ugly to you (and it is, let's be honest), you can rename the host in the dashboard and NetBird will give it a real hostname like `foundry.netbird.cloud` instead.
 Worth doing.